-John Sayer (1750-1818) – An experienced trader with many years experience, John Sayer became a wintering partner of the North West Company in the 1790s.
+John Sayer (1750-1818) – An experienced trader with many years of experience, John Sayer became a wintering partner of the North West Company in the 1790s.
 In 1804 he established the North West Company Fur Trading Post near Pine City, Minnesota.
-See Article HERE.

 Prewett Fuller Sinclair (1803-1882) – The younger brother of Alexander Sinclair, he was probably born in Tennessee.
 Along with his brother, he joined the Bean-Sinclair trapping party at Fort Smith, Arkansas in 1830.
 His older brother was killed two years later at the Battle of Pierre’s Hole in present-day Idaho.
 Prewett remained in the mountains until 1837 when he became a partner in Fort Davy Crockett at Brown’s Hole, Colorado.
 He then went to California in 1843.
 In 1846 he briefly joined one of John Charles Fremont’s expeditions, before settling at Corralitos, California.
 There, he became a prominent pioneer and businessman.
 He died in 1882.